ZhiQiu976/ZhiQiu976.github.io/_posts/2020-11-20-MIMIC-markdown.md

 Next, I continued with the `extracted and collected csv files`, did some `EDA` and made some `data cleaning and transformation` in preparation for the ML task later (detailes can be found in this [notebook](https://github.com/biostats823-final-project/MIMIC-Predictive-Modeling/blob/master/EDA/EDA_2.ipynb)):

-1. Target Variable Re-Classification and Encoding
+- Step 1.
+Target Variable Re-Classification and Encoding

 ![image](/assets/img/mimic1.png){: .mx-auto.d-block :}